top of page

 ABOUT THE STONEWALL CHORALE

 Based in New York City, the Stonewall Chorale is the nation's first LGBTQ+ chorus.
-Its mission is to enrich people's lives through learning and performing beautiful choral music, and to nurture and celebrate the community they create together.
+The Chorale's mission is to amplify LGBTQIA+ voices through a dynamic and diverse choral repertoire, and unify the greater community through the transformative power of music.

 The Chorale originated in December 1977 as the Gotham Male Chorus, specializing in Gregorian chant and Renaissance music.
 In 1979, women joined the chorus for the first time, and the name was changed to the Stonewall Chorale.
-This year marks its 46th anniversary and the 20th season of Cynthia Powell as its Artistic Director.
+This year marks its 49th anniversary and the 24th and final season with Cynthia Powell as Artistic Director.

 The Chorale typically performs three concerts a year and makes appearances at special events throughout the tri-state area.
 The Chorale aspires to change the world, one concert at a time.